gabriel4649/JMdictDB/README.txt

 Everything here is subject to future change.
-The API code is written for Python 3; Python 2 is no longer supported (although an older Python 2 version is available from the code repository, seeINSTALLATION/Requirements below).
+The API code is written for Python 3; Python 2 is no longer supported (although an older Python 2 version is available from the code repository, see INSTALLATION/Requirements below).
 The web pages use Python/CGI.

 The Python 2 to Python 3 conversion was only done recently